 Instead, he simply gathers the blanket up around the pieces to stop them from rolling around as he drives.
 He swears that he has never broken any pieces using this method.
 So, I guess the moral is that you should do what you feel comfortable with and hope for the best.

 If none of the above appeals, you could work towards owning your own kiln!
 That would make life simpler.
 In the meantime, whilst here are some more tips for transporting greenware…

 Shallow packing boxes work best.
 They give you easy access and will give sufficient support to the base of your work.
 Some suggestions are:

 - Fruit boxes – use a single-layer fruit box, for bananas, grapes, apples, or oranges.
 These are specifically designed to keep the damage to fruit to a minimum, so they work for pottery too.

 - Cat litter trays – these are a popular choice!
 They are shallow, rigid, and relatively small.
 As such they will fit neatly on the floor of your car, or on the seat if you prefer.

 - Pack your pottery in a laundry basket.
 This is a great idea as they generally have handles and are it’s designed to be carried with ease.

-- Under the bed storage trays – these are a good idea because they are large, flat and sturdy.
-Also, they often have a lid on them, which will protect your greenware falling objects.
+- Under the bed storage trays – these are a good idea because they are large, flat, and sturdy.
+Also, they often have a lid on them, which will protect your greenware from falling objects.

 - Egg cartons – if your greenware is small and fragile, egg cartons lined with a soft forgiving packing material are ideal.